conshus/learning-opentok-node/README.md

 ### Stop an Archive

 A `POST` request to the `/archive/:archiveId/stop` route stops an archive's recording.
-The archive Id is returned by the call to the `archive/start` endpoint.
+The archive ID is returned by the call to the `archive/start` endpoint.

 ```javascript
 router.post('/archive/:archiveId/stop', async function (req, res) {